Remembering NW Bergen’s WWI Soldiers

 Eight of those New Jersey men were awarded the Congressional Medal of Honor for their extraordinary valor, the nation’s highest military honor.

-Visit Glen Rock’s exhibit to learn about one of those men, Sgt.
+Visit Glen Rock’s historical and preservation society’s exhibit to learn about one of those men, Sgt.
 Ludovicus van Iersal, a recent immigrant from The Netherlands.
 He enlisted as a volunteer.
 His unit saw battle at Verdun, Belleau Forest, and the Meuse-Argonne.
 Van Iersel earned the Croix de Guerre by retrieving 17 wounded men from “No Man’s Land.”
 He earned a second by using his language skills to convince a German officer to surrender with 60 men.

 He was awarded the Medal of Honor for actions at Mouzon, France on November 9, 1918.
 On a nighttime reconnaissance mission, facing heavy fire, van Iersal swam across a swift river and found a lodging place under a bridge from which to view enemy positions.
 He swam back with information that saved 1,000 lives as his unit was moved to a safer position.